 Thornton Hall Farm Country Park

 You’ll find Thornton Hall Farm Country Park just outside Skipton near Thornton-in-Craven.
 A working farm offers some wonderful animal encounters in addition to its excellent children’s play areas, Thornton Hall Farm Country park has plenty to keep the kids entertained.
-There is also a cafe on site so you can enjoy a slice of cake and a cuppa whilst they let off some steam.
+Be sure to check their calendar of events because they always have fun themed weeks planned for the little ones with activities and dressing up opportunities.
+There is also a cafe on-site so you can enjoy a slice of cake and a cuppa whilst they let off some steam.
 Opens at 10:00 and closes at 16:30.

 Matrix Superbowl in Skipton is great for kids of all ages.
 They have Ten-pin bowling, Snooker and American Pool for the older kids and the adults as well as a fully licensed bar serving hot food.
 Upstairs, you’ll find a small cafe with an indoor soft play area which is bound to keep your little monkeys happy for a good couple of hours.
 Open from 10:00 – 22:00.

 Billy Bob’s Parlour

 Billy Bob’s Parlour is a fantastic American-style diner just outside Skipton with fun interiors, exciting menus and excellent children’s play areas.
 If you’re a fan of fast food then this is a great little place to eat.
 Their play barn and outdoor play area will provide plenty of entertainment for the little ones once you’ve finished tucking into burgers, hotdogs, American pancakes and indulgent ice-cream sundaes.
 Make sure you book your table in advance as this place gets booked up incredibly quickly!
 It is certainly one of the most popular family restaurants in the area.